David Lindley (musician): Instruments

 Lindley had a large collection of rare and unusual guitars and other instruments from the Middle East and various parts of the world.
 He listed and categorized many of them on his website but admitted that he had "absolutely no idea" how many instruments he owned and played, having gathered them since the 1960s.
 A journalist described his home in 1994 as containing a "tidal flood of instruments strewn all over the house.
 In every room.
 On the floor, balanced against the wall, lying atop cabinets and just literally occupying virtually every inch of available floor space."

 Personal life

 Lindley married Joan Darrow, the sister of his musical colleague Chris Darrow from the band Kaleidoscope.
-In 1970, Joan and David Lindley had a daughter named Rosanne who became a folk singer with The Mountain Goats and the Bright Mountain Choir in the 1990s.
-In 1995, Rosanne joined Lindley in a series of concerts with Ry and his son Joachim Cooder, billed as the Cooder–Lindley Family.
+In 1970, Joan and David Lindley had a daughter named Rosanne who became a folk singer with the Bright Mountain Choir in the 1990s, collaborating with the Mountain Goats.
+In 1995, Rosanne joined Lindley in a series of concerts with Ry Cooder and his son Joachim Cooder, billed as the Cooder–Lindley Family.
 The Lindleys lived in a quiet neighborhood of Claremont, California.

 Lindley died after a long illness on March 3, 2023, at the age of 78.
-He had COVID-19 in 2020 which his family said developed into Long COVID with lasting kidney damage.
+He had COVID-19 in 2020, which his family said developed into long COVID, with chronic kidney damage.